 - a) Inspect within 6 weeks of planting to see if stands are adequate.
 Check for damage within 24 hours of the end to a heavy rainfall, defined as a 2-year storm event (i.e., 3.2 inches of rainfall within a twenty-four hour period).
 Stands should be uniform and dense.
 Reseed and mulch damaged and sparse areas immediately.
 Tack or tie down mulch as necessary. - b) Seeds should be supplied with adequate moisture.
 Furnish water as needed, especially in abnormally hot or dry weather.
-Water application rates should be controlled to prevent runoff. - Geotextiles Geotextiles such as jute netting will be used in combination with other practices such as mulching to stabilize slopes.
+Water application rates should be controlled to prevent runoff. - 2) Geotextiles Geotextiles such as jute netting will be used in combination with other practices such as mulching to stabilize slopes.
 The following geotextile materials or equivalent are to be utilized for structural and nonstructural controls as shown in the following table.

-Practice Manufacturer Product Remarks

-Sediment Fence Amoco Woven polypropylene 0.425 mm opening

-1198 or equivalent

-Construction Amoco Woven polypropylene 0.300 mm opening

-Entrance 2002 or equivalent

-Outlet Amoco Nonwoven polypropylene 0.150 mm opening

-Protection 4551 or equivalent

-Erosion Control Amoco Supergro or equivalent Erosion control

-(slope stability) revegetation mix, open

-polypropylene fiber on

-degradable

-polypropylene net

-scrim
+Practice Manufacturer Product Remarks Sediment Fence Amoco Woven polypropylene 1198 or equivalent 0.425 mm opening Construction Entrance Amoco Woven polypropylene 2002 or equivalent 0.300 mm opening Outlet Protection Amoco Nonwoven polypropylene 4551 or equivalent 0.150 mm opening Erosion Control (slope stability) Amoco Supergro or equivalent Erosion control revegetation mix, open polypropylene fiber on degradable polypropylene net scrim a) Netting and matting require firm, continuous contact between the materials and the soil.
+If there is no contact, the material will not hold the soil and erosion will occur underneath the material.